How to Get Into Consulting: Top 5 Tips From a Former Bain Interviewer

 Develop Leadership Skills

 Leadership is a cornerstone of a consulting career, where team management and client interactions are everyday responsibilities.
 Demonstrating leadership experience shows that you can take initiative, manage responsibilities, and drive outcomes.
+Consulting firms place a heavy emphasis on teamwork and collaborative work environments to promote professional growth and community among employees.

 Ways to Build Leadership Experience:

-- Student Organizations:
+Student Organizations:

 - Lead a consulting club or professional organization at your school.